 1. The Diary of Anne Frank

 The Diary of Anne Frank is a famous published diary written by Anne Frank, a Jewish girl who went into hiding with her family during the Holocaust in Amsterdam.
 It provides valuable insights into the daily life of a Jewish family in hiding, including their fear and anxiety, as well as their hopes and dreams.
-The diary has been translated into over 70 languages, sold millions of copies worldwide, and remains an important historical document that sheds light on the atrocities of the Holocaust.
+The diary has been translated into over 70 languages, sold millions of copies worldwide, and remains an important historical document that sheds light on a devastating part of world history.

 To fully grasp the impact and significance of Anne Frank’s words, it is recommended to read a complete, unabridged version.
 It is important to approach the diary with sensitivity and respect, as it serves as a powerful testament to the resilience of the human spirit in the face of unimaginable adversity.